Where is the Student Health Services located?

 o United HealthCare

 If you have one of these plans, we will submit the claim directly to your insurer on your behalf.
 Any co-pays, deductibles or cost shares will be billed to your student fee bill once the EOB (Explanation of Benefits) is received by Student Health.
-This typically takes 4 to 6 weeks.
+This typically takes 4 to 8 weeks.
+See Life Cycle of a Claim and Billing FAQ

 What happens if I get sick after hours?